roc-lang/rbt/docs/adrs/005-jobs.md

 (n.b.
 I'll be using the `execShellScript` helper throughout this document to make the examples a little bit more focused!)

-- [ ] TBD whether it makes sense for RBT to export a small standard library including things like `sh` or `bash`.
+- [ ] TBD whether it makes sense for rbt to export a small standard library including things like `sh` or `bash`.
       As of this writing, I'm learning "no".

 - [ ] Is "exec" or "run" a better name?